YaronKoresh/bases/README.md

 * Converts between bases, using safe math operations (so... no errors with high numbers).

-* Choose a custom padding char (do not choose a digit OR a character included inside the charset).
+* Choose a custom padding char (do not choose a character included inside the target charset).

-### Some bases, are still unsupported, for String type encoding / decoding (Number conversion is fully supported).

 # Example